SDelSorbo/crackmes-solutions/eset/Eset-crackme.md

-We have now reached the conclusion, in fact, we can see that in memory the new string also now makes sense, and a different message is printed on the console, a link that invites us to download part 2 of this challenge, part 1 is now complete
+We have now reached the conclusion, in fact, we can see that in memory the new string also now makes sense, and a different message is printed on the console, a link that invites us to download part 2 of this challenge.\
+Part 1 of the challenge is now complete.